VinceZK/authorization/README.md

 corresponding authorization checks can be done before it actually happens.
 Developers can decide where to embed the "authorization.check()" statements.

+You can refer a productive example [UI-logon](https://github.com/VinceZK/Logon), as well as its [DEMO](https://darkhouse.com.cn/logon/).

 ## Maintain Authorization Profile
+Authorization profiles consists of authorizations.
+They are in JSON format and can be maintained through all possible UI tools by the end-users.
+They are recommended to be saved in DB so that they can be easily associated with login user IDs.
+You can develop a role maintenance UI, which generates the authorization profiles.
+When the roles are assigned to users, the corresponding authorization profiles are also assigned.

-A user can be assigned with multiple authorization profiles, and each authorization profile includes multiple authorization objects.
+A user can be assigned with multiple authorization profiles, and each authorization profile includes multiple authorizations.
-Each authorization object can have more than one authorization fields.
+Each authorization has one authorization object and more than one authorization fields.
 An authorization field is assigned with authorization values to indicate the granted permissions.

 For example, the following profile contains an authorization object named "blog", which has fields "Tag", "ID", and "Action".